onewayforever/mpi-tracer/README.md

 MPI tracer use environment variables to pass parameters.
 The available options are listed below.

+* MPITRACER_MPI

+  Assign which kind of mpi to use, default: auto detect

+  Options:

+  ​       openmpi

+  ​       intelmpi

 * MPITRACER_LOG_SIZE

    Log entries per rank, default: 100000